 London EC1V 0HB

 Dr Stephanie Alice Baker is a Senior Lecturer in Sociology.
 She received a B.A.
 (Hons.
-1st Class) from the University of Sydney in 2006 and a Ph.D. (awarded without revision) from the University of Western Sydney in 2010.
+1st Class) from the University of Sydney in 2006 and a Ph.D. (awarded without revision) in 2010.
 She has held research and teaching positions at the Indian Institute of Technology – Bombay, the University of Sydney, the University of Western Sydney, the University of Greenwich and Goldsmiths, University of London.

 Dr Baker’s research explores how we connect and communicate online, particularly around issues pertaining to health and wellness.

-Her first book, Social Tragedy (Palgrave MacMillan 2014) , analysed how collective narratives emerge in different cultural contexts and the role of the media and social media in communicating tragic events of social significance.
+Her first book, Social Tragedy (Palgrave MacMillan 2014) , analysed how collective narratives emerge in different cultural contexts and the role of the media in communicating tragic events of social significance.

 Her second book examined how lifestyle and wellness influencers construct authority and influence are constructed online in the context of the wellness industry.
 She situated this research in discussions around trust, the decline of expertise, authenticity, micro-celebrity and medical misinformation.
 She has published several key articles on these topics as well as a book, Lifestyle Gurus: Constructing authority and influence online (Polity 2019), co-authored with Chris Rojek.

-Dr Baker’s current research extends this work by exploring the spread of medical misinformation and disinformation in the context of COVID-19 and the anti-vaccination movement.
+Dr Baker’s current research extends this work by exploring influencer culture and the spread of medical misinformation in the context of COVID-19 and the anti-vaccination movement.